MEAI-SAU/MTFP-DG/README.md

 # MTFP-DG
-Medical Irregular Multivariate Time SeriesForecasting based on Multi-ScaleTemporal-Frequency Domain Patch Fusion andDynamic Graph
+Medical Irregular Multivariate Time Series Forecasting based on Multi-Scale Temporal-Frequency Domain Patch Fusion and Dynamic Graph

 🔔 Code & Paper Notice

 ✅ The full implementation is now available in this repository.